Dadri: Road

 Dadri is well connected by roads and highways to Noida, Greater Noida and Dasna.
 Dadri is situated on old NH-91, which connects Lal Kuan in Ghaziabad with Aligarh via Sikandrabad, Bulandshahr and Khurja.

 Rail

 The Dadri railway station is a complex station & yard spread over 6 km on busy route of Delhi–Kanpur section of Indian Railways with connectivity with NTPC Dadri and Container Depot at Tilpata Karanwas.

-Politics
+Community & Politics

 Dadri falls under Dadri Assembly constituency represented by an MLA.

 Noida, Dadri, Jewar, Khurja and Sikandrabad falls under the Gautam Buddha Nagar Lok Sabha constituency, represented by an MP.